Domenico Maiese

-Domenico Maiese (born 5 January 1991) is an Italian footballer who plays as a defender.
+Domenico Gennaro Nicoliello Maiese (born 5 January 1991) is an Italian footballer who plays as a defender for amateur side Pontecagnano.

 Career

 Early career

-Born in Vallo della Lucania, Campania, Maiese joined Internazionale in 2004.
+Born in Vallo della Lucania, Campania, Maiese joined Inter Milan in 2004.
 He played from Giovanissimi Regionali under-14 team in 2004–05 season to Allievi Regionali under-16 team in 2006–07 season.

 On 31 August 2007 he left for Pro Sesto Allievi Nazionali under-17 team, rejoining Inter teammates Cristiano Biraghi, Marco Puntoriere and Giovanni Kyeremateng (left in January).

 In the next season he left for Monza along with G.Kyeremateng, Paolo Campinoti, Nicolò De Cesare, Luca D'Errico, Mirko Santoro, Davide Tremolada, Stefano Tresoldi, Maximiliano Uggè, Niccolò Scaccabarozzi and Francesco Poltero (since January).
 He finished as the runner-up of Berretti under-20 team.

 In August 2009 Monza bought him outright (for free) along with 9 other Inter players.
 Maiese then left for Serie D club PontIsola on loan.

 He was released in June 2010.
 On 2 September he left for another Serie D club Asti.